-- 3.64 The Policing Board's panel(s) will also need to consider any potential conflicts of interest declared on an application form, and come to a view as to the extent to which these could cast doubt on the public's confidence in the applicant's ability to fulfil his/her duties as a member of the PCSP or DPCSP. - 3.65 Councillors are excluded by law, from 1 April 2015, from being independent membership of PCSPs or DPCSPs.
+- 3.61 The Policing Board's panel(s) will also need to consider any potential conflicts of interest declared on an application form, and come to a view as to the extent to which these could cast doubt on the public's confidence in the applicant's ability to fulfil the role of a member of the PCSP or DPCSP. - 3.62 As Councillors are excluded by law, from 1 April 2015, from independent membership of PCSPs or DPCSPs, the application form should ask the applicant to verify that they are eligible to apply.